-\ Courses required for business administration major preparation at CSUSM.
-At the time of this publication, CSU San Marcos (CSUSM) is not a participating campus.
-Students preparing to transfer to CSUSM for the business administration major and wishing to earn this degree are strongly encouraged to complete PSYC 101/PSYC 101 or SOC 101/SOC 101 as part of the CSU-GE or CSU-IGETC general education pattern.
+Courses required for business administration major preparation at CSUSM.
+At the time of this publication, CSU San Marcos (CSUSM) is not accepting this transfer degree.

-To insure this degree is completed with no more than 60 units, students should select courses that also satisfy a general education requirement on the CSU-GE or CSU-IGETC general education pattern.
-Students are also strongly advised to complete the History, Constitution, and American Ideals requirement prior to transfer.
+NOTE: To ensure this degree is completed with no more than 60 units, students should select courses that also satisfy a general education requirement on the CSU-GE or CSU-IGETC general education pattern: BUS 204, ECON 101 and ECON 102, MATH 103 or MATH 115.

-- Entrepreneurship

-- Management

-- Marketing
+Students are strongly advised to complete the History, Constitution, and American Ideals requirement prior to transfer.

-- Retail Management
+Associate in Arts Degrees Entrepreneurship Management Marketing Retail Management

-Students may earn one of the above-named associate degrees by completing a certificate of achievement and the general education courses required for MiraCosta College's associate in arts degree (see Associate Degrees p.
-50).
+Students may earn one of the above-named associate degrees by completing a certificate of achievement and the general education courses required for MiraCosta College's Associate in Arts degree (see Associate Degrees (p.
+54)).
 Students should meet with a MiraCosta counselor to identify required courses and to develop a written educational plan for the specific degree or certificate they wish to earn.